Skip to main content

 The EUSeaMap model was developed in ESRITM ArcGIS ModelBuilder and can be saved and executed multiple times, which ensures that the systems are repeatable and easily updated when new layers or methods are available.

 In order to create EUSeaMap, it is necessary to define meaningful threshold values for classifying the environmental (input) layers into ecologically-relevant classes for the determination of habitat types.
 A threshold value indicates where the change in the physical conditions reaches a critical point that defines an expected change in habitat type (at the map-scale adopted in EUSeaMap, 100mx100m blocks).
 For example, the infralittoral zone is the area of the seabed where photosynthetic algae is able to grow.
 This is mapped by finding a threshold value of light at the seabed that best fits observations of this limit in the field.
-More information on EUSeaMap methodology is available in the documents section, including the EUSeaMap 2023 Technical ReportEUSeaMap 2021 Technical Report EUSeaMap 2019 Technical Report , and EUSeaMap 2016 Technical Report
+More information on EUSeaMap methodology is available in the Reports section, including the EUSeaMap 2023 Technical ReportEUSeaMap 2021 Technical Report EUSeaMap 2019 Technical Report , and EUSeaMap 2016 Technical Report

 Timeline of releases of the EUSeaMap